jasonkuhrt/setset/README.md

 #### create

 Invoke `create()` to create a new settings instance.
 There are two type parameters, one required, one optional.
 The first is `Input` which types the shape of the input your settings will accept in the `.change(...)` instance method.
-The second is `Data` which types the shape of the settings data in `.data` instane property. `Data` type parameter is _optional_.
+The second is `Data` which types the shape of the settings data in `.data` instance property. `Data` type parameter is _optional_.
 By default it is inferred from the `Input` parameter using the following transformations:

 1. All fields become required
 2. All namespaces have their shorthands removed